Would you like

 Determine the indicator's value by using the following methodology:

-2) Identify the target health facilities.
-List the health facilities where nutrition programmes are implemented as part of the project’s support.
+2) List the health facilities supported by the project to implement nutrition programmes.
 This could include hospitals, health centres, health posts, and/or health clinics (static and mobile), depending on the structure of the health system in the area of operation.

 • The presence of trained personnel: Facility staff have participated in specific training on the nutrition programmes (e.g. Community / Integrated Management of Acute Malnutrition – CMAM/IMAM in line with National Nutrition Guidance and Protocols)